-Financial support comes from individuals, corporations, foundations, churches … and monies raised by special events held throughout the year.
+Financial support comes from individuals, corporations, foundations, churches and funds raised by special events held throughout the year.

-Our board is made up of dedicated volunteers oversees LCHFH’s activities and a paid staff carries out day-to-day operations.
+Our board is made up of dedicated volunteers overseeing LCHFH’s activities and paid staff carries out day-to-day operations.

 We are an affiliate of Habitat for Humanity International (HFHI) which is headquartered in Americus, Georgia.
 HFHI provides technical assistance but each affiliate operates independently raising its own funds, finding its own sites and selecting its own families.
 Each affiliate tithes to HFHI to assist in building efforts worldwide.